The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: Background and Motivation

-In this paper we study the radicals of the kernels of some ordinary or partial differential operators of $\cA$ and show that for certain differential operators $\Phi$, the kernel $\Ker \Phi$ is also a MS of $\cA$.
-We also apply some results proved in this paper to study $R$-derivations of $\cA$ that are locally algebraic or locally integrable over $R$ (see Definition \ref{Def-LA}).
+In this paper we study the open problem above.
+More precisely, we study the radicals of the kernels of some (ordinary or partial) differential operators of some $R$-algebras $\cA$, and show that for certain differential operators $\Phi$ of $\cA$, the kernel $\Ker \Phi$ is indeed a MS of $\cA$.
+We also apply some results proved in this paper to study $R$-derivations of $\cA$ that are locally algebraic or locally integral over $R$ (see Definition \ref{Def-LA}).
 In particular, we show that if $R$ is an integral domain of characteristic zero and $\cA$ is reduced and torsion-free as an $R$-module, then $\cA$ has no nonzero $R$-derivation that is locally algebraic over $R$ (see Theorem \ref{NoncommDomainCase-1}).
-Furthermore, we also show a formula for the determinant of a differential vandemonde matrix over commutative algebras (see Proposition \ref{DiffVandeMonde}).
+Finally, we also show a formula for the determinant of a differential vandemonde matrix over commutative algebras (see Proposition \ref{DiffVandeMonde}).
 This formula not only provides some information for the radicals of the kernels of ordinary differential operators of commutative algebras, but also is interesting on its own right. \\

-{\bf Arrangement and Content}: In Section \ref{S2}, we assume that $\cA$ is commutative and derive some necessarily conditions for the elements in the radical of the kernel of an arbitrary differential operators of $\cA$ (see Theorem \ref{CommCase} and Corollary \ref{Corol-2.4}).
-In particular, for every differential operator $\Phi\in\cW(\cA)$ such that $\Phi 1_\cA$ is not zero nor a zero-divisor of $\cA$, the kernel $\Ker \Phi$ forms a MS of $\cA$.
+{\bf Arrangement and Content}: In Section \ref{S2}, we assume that $\cA$ is commutative and derive some necessarily conditions for the elements in the radical of the kernel of an arbitrary differential operator of $\cA$ (see Theorem \ref{CommCase} and Corollary \ref{Corol-2.4}).
+Consequently, for every differential operator $\Phi\in\cW(\cA)$ such that $\Phi 1_\cA$ is not zero nor a zero-divisor of $\cA$, the kernel $\Ker \Phi$ is indeed a MS of $\cA$.

 In Section \ref{S3}, we drop the commutativity assumption on $\cA$ but assume that $(R, +)$ is torsion-free and $\cA$ is reduced and torsion-free as an $R$-module.
-We first derive in Theorem \ref{Thm3.1} some necessary conditions satisfied by the elements in the radical of the kernel of a differential operator $P(D)$ of $\cA$, where $P(\cdot)$ is a polynomial in $n$ commutative free variables and $D=(D_1, D_2, \dots, D_n)$ are $n$ commutating $R$-derivations of $\cA$ such that for each $1\le i\le n$, $\cA$ can be decomposed as a direct sum of the generalized eigen-subspaces of $D_i$.
+We first show in Theorem \ref{Thm3.1} some necessary conditions satisfied by the elements in the radical of the kernel of a differential operator $P(D)$ of $\cA$, where $P(\cdot)$ is a polynomial over $R$ in $n$ commutative free variables and $D=(D_1, D_2, \dots, D_n)$ are $n$ commuting $R$-derivations of $\cA$ such that for each $1\le i\le n$, $\cA$ can be decomposed as a direct sum of the generalized eigen-subspaces of $D_i$.